minghao2016/chemogenomicAlg4DTIpred/README.md

 - First download the benchmark dataset at (http://web.kuicr.kyoto-u.ac.jp/supp/yoshi/drugtarget/) and put them into individual folder

-- Jump into individual folder and and change the directory in 'setwd("your\\dir")'
+- Go into individual folder

-- Run demo_sth.R to get the result
+- Run source("demo_sth.R") file to get the result

 If you hanve any questions, please contact Dr. Ming Hao at: kevin.m.hao@gmail.com